-Applicant must provide the following information:
+Applicant must provide the following information during the application submission period:

-- Project Name (Organization Name + Application Name) - Primary Organizational Contacts - Total Project Amount, Grant Funds Requested, and Matching Amount - City(ies) and County(ies) impacted - Type of digital literacy and/or skills solution being proposed - Anticipated impact: description of project and general impact to the community - Proposed targeted population(s) - Economically Distressed area: Identify if the project benefits an economically distressed county.
+- Project Name

+- Primary Organizational Contacts

+- Total Project Amount, Grant Funds Requested, Matching Amount, and Co-investment Amount

+- City(ies) and County(ies) impacted

+- Type of digital literacy and/or skills solution being proposed

+- Anticipated impact: description of the project and general impact on the community

+- Proposed targeted population(s)

+- Economically Distressed area: Identify if the project benefits an economically distressed county.
 KOBD will consider an area economically distressed if either the 2022 per capita BEA PCPI or PCMI metric is below the 80% threshold.
-See Key Definitions section for the list of all Kansas counties that qualify as economically distressed - Covered populations: Identify if covered populations will benefit from the proposed project.
-Covered populations include low income individuals, aging individuals; incarcerated individuals active in reentry, second chance or related programs, other than those incarcerated in a Federal correctional facility; veterans; individuals with disabilities; individuals with a language barrier, including individuals who (i) are English learners; and (ii) have low levels of literacy; individuals who are members of a racial or ethnic minority group; tribal nations, and individuals who primarily reside in a rural area - IRS Determination Letter - Last year filed tax returns/Form 990 - Current Year Agency Budget - Organization Chart or List of Management Staff
+See Key Definitions section for the list of all Kansas counties that qualify as economically distressed

+- Covered populations: Identify if covered populations will benefit from the proposed project.
+Covered populations include low-income individuals, aging individuals; incarcerated individuals active in reentry, second chance or related programs, other than those incarcerated in a Federal correctional facility; veterans; individuals with disabilities; individuals with a language barrier, including individuals who (i) are English learners; and (ii) have low levels of literacy; individuals who are members of a racial or ethnic minority group; tribal nations, and individuals who primarily reside in a rural area

+- IRS Determination Letter

+- Last year's filed tax return/Form 990

+- Current Year Agency Budget

+- List of Management Staff